MON - FRI 8AM - 5PM

 #Step 2: Add oil and fuel

-As for fuel, ensure it's fresh and stored properly to avoid contamination.
-Failure to use the correct fuel type can damage the engine and void the warranty.
-It can also cause low pressure and prevent your generator from being able to handle any load.
+For fuel, use fresh unleaded gasoline rated at 87 octane or higher, and pre-treat it with a fuel stabilizer to prevent degradation during the break-in process.
+Ensure fuel is stored properly to avoid contamination, as failure to use the correct fuel type can damage the engine and void the warranty.
+It can also cause low pressure and prevent your generator from handling any load.

-It is essential to ensure that the fuel tank is filled to the proper level before starting the generator.
-But, be careful not to overfill - this could lead to leaks or damage.
+Finally, fill the fuel tank to the proper level before starting the generator, but be careful not to overfill — this could lead to leaks or damage.

 #Step 3: Run and load the generator for the first time